About PAW 2026

 The Student and Postdoctoral Fellow Poster Competition will once again take place during the PAW 2026 Congress.

-The Student Poster Competition allows PAW 2026 to highlight and uplift student researchers conducting research related to the PAW 2026 Congress theme, Critical Connections: The path to responsible minerals, sustainable energy and healthy and thriving communities.
+The Student Poster Competition allows PAW 2026 to highlight and uplift student researchers conducting research related to the PAW 2026 Congress theme, Critical connections: The path to responsible minerals, sustainable energy and thriving communities.
 It is open to all students conducting research in areas related to critical minerals, sustainable energy, health, communities, environmental sciences, sustainability, digital technologies and the social sciences to explore creative and accessible solutions to support planetary health.

 Students are eligible if they are: